Nerajno/begin-to-code/lessons/python/lesson-3.1/presentation.md

 ```

 ---
-And it has an accumulator statement which adds to the accumulator variable
+Finally, it has an accumulator statement which adds to the accumulator variable
-for each iteration of the loop.
-The difference is that this time, it is
+`result` for each iteration of the loop.
+The difference is that this time,
-concatenating to a string, rather than adding to a number.
+it is concatenating to a string, rather than adding to a number.
 ***************************************
 ## Accumulator Pattern with Strings